 (d) The program shall provide services without subjecting individuals to any coercion to accept services or to employ any particular method of family planning;

 (e) Acceptance of services shall be solely on a voluntary basis and may not be made a prerequisite to eligibility for, or receipt of , any other service, assistance from, or participation in, any other program of the service provider; and

 (f) The costs for services provided by the program, if any are charged, shall be based on the patient's ability to pay and priority in the provision of services shall be given to persons from low-income families.

-(3) The applicant shall develop and implement clinical protocols consistent with the applicable guidelines set forth in the appendix to this rule.
+(3) The applicant shall develop and implement clinical protocols consistent with applicable nationally recognized standards of care (i.e. American college of obstetricians and gynecologists, centers for disease control and prevention, U.S. preventive services task force, American cancer society).
 The applicant need only have clinical protocols for any of the eight women's health services applicant provides or proposes to provide.